Name: Aen Aeswalt

 It turned out that Aen never thought of himself as the heroic material that The Knights call out for in their sparse recruitment efforts.
 In fact, Aen was under the impression that recruitment was only opened to the children of nobles and those with exceptional talent.
 Despite this not being the case, Order assured him that he did, in fact, have great talent, simply in an area that is not often celebrated.

-Aen was not fit, mind-bendingly dense, and ill-educated after several bad relationships with his teachers.
-Even so, Order realized she was dealing with a knight of the absolute-highest caliber, on the justification of his willpower alone.
-She recommended the idea of knighthood to the boy after an especially drawn-out discussion on Rayda’s plan for Reinen, as well as that of the human race.
+Aen was not fit, mind-bendingly dense, and ill-educated.
+Even so, Order realized she was dealing with a knight of the absolute-highest caliber, on the justification of his willpower and moral strength alone.
+She recommended the idea of knighthood to the boy after an especially drawn-out discussion on Rayda’s plan for Reinen, as well as for the human race.
+He not only had mature insights to give, but would often catch her off guard with an uncharacteristic wisdom hidden under his goofy facade.

 Reassured in her suspicions, Order recommended the idea in an officially-worded letter to the dean of Aen’s school who, with the utmost respect given to her forming the first two paragraphs of his response, left the final line with his answer: